mono/Embeddinator-4000/docs/getting-started-java-android.md

 Open Visual Studio for Windows or Mac, create a new .NET Class Library project, name it `hello-from-csharp`, and save it to `~/Projects/hello-from-csharp` or `%USERPROFILE%\Projects\hello-from-csharp`.

-Replace the code in the `MyClass.cs` file with the following snippet:
+Replace the code in the `MyClass.cs` or `Class1.cs` file with the following snippet:

 ```csharp
 public class Hello